HIV Prevention and Care Project

-Mr. Yeo joined the teamt as a consultant in 2006, providing technical writing assistance and media-related support.
+Ray joined the team as a consultant in 2006, providing technical writing assistance and media-related support.
 In 2007, he became a full time staff member and was assigned the task of creating an online HIV education and outreach program for men who have sex with men.
-Utilizing his communication and media-related skills, Mr. Yeo is now responsible for maintaining an Internet-based intervention that provides HIV/STD education regarding testing and Partner Services in online communities such as gay.com, Facebook and craigslist.
-Mr. Yeo also works part time for the Pitt Men’s Study (an on-going HIV research project funded by the N.I.H.) where he interviews volunteers and maintains the Pitt Men’s Study website.
+Utilizing his communication and media-related skills, Mr. Yeo is now responsible for maintaining an Internet-based intervention that provides HIV/STD education regarding testing and Partner Services in online communities such as Facebook, Craigslist, and Grindr.
 Mr. Yeo received a BA in English Writing and Communications from the University of Pittsburgh in 2006.
-He is also a published author of several short stories written specifically for the LGBT community.